d3cod3/Mosaic-Installer/README.md

 On Linux boxes the install process is fully automated, and right now is available for those distros:

-1. Ubuntu ( tested on different ones starting from 16.04 )
+1. Ubuntu ( tested on different ones starting from 16.04 to 20.04 )
 2. Linux Mint
-3. Debian ( tested from debian 9 stretch )
+3. Debian ( tested from debian 9 stretch to debian 10 buster)
 4. Arch Linux
 5. Fedora ( starting from Fedora 29 )